Exclusive economic zone: United Kingdom

-The United Kingdom has the fifth largest exclusive economic zone of 6805586 km2 square km.
+The United Kingdom has the world's fifth-largest exclusive economic zone of 6805586 km2 square km.
 It comprises the EEZs surrounding the United Kingdom, the Crown Dependencies, and the British Overseas Territories.
 The figure does not include the EEZ of the British Antarctic Territory.

 The EEZ associated with the Falkland Islands and South Georgia are disputed by Argentina.
 The EEZ of the Chagos Archipelago, also known as the British Indian Ocean Territory, is also disputed with Mauritius which considers the archipelago as a part of its territory.
+And the EEZ around Gibraltar is disputed by Spain, which claims the territory.

 † A part of the overseas territory of Saint Helena, Ascension and Tristan da Cunha, which together has an EEZ of 1,641,294 square km.

 United States

-The United States' exclusive economic zone is the second largest in the world, covering 11,351,000 km2.
-Areas of its EEZ are located in three oceans, the Gulf of Mexico, and the Caribbean Sea.
+The United States' exclusive economic zone is the second-largest in the world, covering 11,351,000 km2.
+Areas of its EEZ are located in three oceans as well as the Gulf of Mexico, and the Caribbean Sea.
+Only France, with its widespread administrative departments and overseas territories in the North Atlantic, the Caribbean, the Indian Ocean, and in extensive island chains of the Pacific, has a larger EEZ than the United States.

 Note, the totals in the table actually add up to 12,234,403 square km and 4,723,705 square miles.